Craig Revel Horwood: Film

 Horwood choreographed the final scene in Paddington 2 (2017); and made his screen acting debut as Emmanuel Cavendish in Nativity Rocks!
 (2018).

 Music

 In 2021, Horwood released a Christmas single, titled "It's Christmas, Merry Christmas!'" with Rietta Austin, charted at 21 on British iTunes.
-Horwood announced a duets album with Austin, scheduled for release in 2023.
+In 2024, Horwood released his debut solo album titled "Revelations, Songs Boys Don't Sing".
+Horwood announced a duets album with Austin, scheduled for release in 2026.

 Publications

 Horwood has published three autobiographies with Michael O'Mara Books.
 All Balls and Glitter: My Life in 2008, Tales from the Dance Floor in 2013 and In Strictest Confidence in 2018.

 In October 2020, Horwood released his first novel with Michael O'Mara Books, entitled Dances and Dreams on Diamond Street; the paperback edition was published in June 2021.